LLNL/shroud/docs/struct.rst

 Class
 -----

-Each class in the input file will create a Fortran derived type which acts as a shadow class for the C++ class.
-A pointer to an instance is saved as a ``type(C_PTR)`` value.
-This pointer is then passed down to the C++ routines to be used as the *this* instance.

     All problems in computer science can be solved by another level of indirection.
     --- David Wheeler

+Each class in the input file will create a struct which acts as a shadow class for the C++ class.
+A pointer to an instance is saved in the shadow class.
+This pointer is then passed down to the C++ routines to be used as the *this* instance.

 Using the tutorial as an example, a simple class is defined in the C++ header as: